saanvi-mangla/AI-Based-Voice-Biometrics-for-Authentication/README.md

 to provide secure and non-invasive authentication.
-The project will demonstrate the construction of an AI powered voice biometric authentication system with the use of Gaussian Mixture Models (GMMs) and Mel-Frequency Cepstral Coefficients (MFCCs) to verify users based on their voiceprints.
+The project will demonstrate the construction of an AI powered voice biometric authentication system with the use of Gaussian Mixture Models (GMMs) and Mel-Frequency Cepstral Coefficients (MFCCs 1-20) to verify users based on their voiceprints.

 Motivation: